alexhajdu/FixThis_Project-management-plugin-for-UE4/README.md

 Fix this! is an advanced TODO system for your Blueprint and C++ project.

 Leave visual notes right in the level for your teammates.
 Create todos from comments and keep track of all your comments in your whole projects.
-Get the whole picture of what needs to done on your project.
+Get the whole picture of what needs to be done in your project.

 ### Download